KelvinAlviero/CS-SEM4_NOTES/Operating System Notes/OS-S2.md

 ## Operation on processes
 Systems *MUST* provide
 ### **Process creation**
--Parent process create children processes which in turn makes other processses, together they fort a tree of processes
+- Parent process create children processes which in turn makes other processses, together they fort a tree of processes
 - Processes are managed and identified by a PID(Process identifier)
 ### **There are a few sharing options, those being**
 - Parent and children share all resources